Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Proposed Method

 \subsection{Motivation}

-Building a Lenslib-PT-based blind aberration correction framework hinges on two axes: 1) the coverage and aberration distribution of Lenslib decides the application scope of the trained model; and 2) the model paradigm determines whether it can leverage the potential of the data.
+Building a LensLib-PT-based blind aberration correction framework hinges on two axes: 1) the coverage and aberration distribution of LensLib determine the application scope of the trained model; and 2) the model paradigm determines whether it can leverage the potential of the data.
 Therefore, we consider both aspects to train a foundational model with stronger generalization ability.

-\textbf{LensLib construction.} Figure~\ref{fig:teaser} (c) shows that the lack of the aspheric surface in specifications makes OmniLens~\citep{jiang2024flexible} fail on such lenses, indicating that missing specifications lead to insufficient coverage of certain OD distributions in the lens source. \textit{More specifications should be included to increase the diversity of aberrations coverage during the lens source generation stage.} Meanwhile, Figure~\ref{fig:teaser} (a) shows that expanding the scale of AODLib-EAOD from $10\%$ to $100\%$ yields limited improvements, highlighting the challenge of enlarging the data scale.
-This is mainly due to its RMS-based sampling basis, since RMS cannot describe the spatial-varying patterns of optical degradation, or even reflect its severity~\citep{zhou2024revealing}.
-This leads to the fact that increasing the data scale fails to compensate for the absence of certain degradation types. \textit{Designing a hybrid sampling basis that jointly considers spatial-varying properties and severity of optical degradation} comes to the forefront.
+\textbf{Data foundation construction.} Conventional LensLib-PT pipelines often struggle with unseen lens configurations (\textit{e.g.}, the aspheric lens shown in Figure~\ref{fig:teaser}~(c)), indicating that incomplete design specifications during the lens source generation stage lead to insufficient coverage of complex optical degradation distributions.
+Therefore, a broader range of specifications must be incorporated to fundamentally increase the diversity of aberration coverage.
+Furthermore, as illustrated in Figure~\ref{fig:teaser}~(a), directly expanding the scale of existing datasets (\textit{e.g.}, AODLib-EAOD) yields marginal improvements, highlighting a severe scalability bottleneck.
+This limitation primarily stems from their reliance on an RMS-based sampling basis.
+Since RMS-based metrics can neither accurately describe the spatial-varying patterns of optical degradation nor reflect its severity~\cite{zhou2024revealing}, simply increasing the data scale fails to compensate for the structural absence of certain degradation types.
+Consequently, designing a novel hybrid sampling basis that jointly quantifies both the spatial-varying properties and the severity of optical degradations becomes imperative.